aam-git/dockerfiles/opencart/README.md

 Opencart 3.0.3.2
 ========
-powered by Apache 2, PHP7-apache, MySQL 8.0 and Mcrypt 1.0.2
+powered by Apache 2, PHP7.3-apache, MySQL 8.0

 [OpenCart][1] is designed feature rich, easy to use, search engine